Battle of Ebelsberg: Background

-At the Battle of Abensberg on 20 April 1809, Hiller arrived from the south to take command of Feldmarschall-Leutnant Archduke Louis of Austria's V Armeekorps and Feldmarschall-Leutnant Michael von Kienmayer's II Reserve Armeekorps, in addition to his own VI Armeekorps.
-Before the battle, Hiller's strength had been weakened by detaching Feldmarschall-Leutnant Karl Friedrich von Lindenau's division from V Armeekorps and General-Major Andreas Schneller's cuirassier brigade from II Reserve Armeekorps to the main army, Andreas Schneller's brigade. plus Feldmarschall-Leutnant Franz Jellacic's division from VI Armeekorps to hold Munich.
-At Abensberg and at the Battle of Landshut on 21 April, Emperor Napoleon I of France's army roughly handled Hiller's command and forced the Austrian to withdraw to the southeast, away from Archduke Charles and the main army.
-Between the 19th and the 21st, Hiller lost 12,140 soldiers, 11 guns, and 328 wagons from the V and VI Armeekorps.
+At the Battle of Abensberg on 20 April, Hiller arrived from the south to take command of Feldmarschall-Leutnant Archduke Louis of Austria's V Armeekorps and Feldmarschall-Leutnant Michael von Kienmayer's II Reserve Armeekorps, in addition to his own VI Armeekorps.
+Before the battle, Hiller's strength had been weakened by the detaching of Feldmarschall-Leutnant Karl Friedrich von Lindenau's division from V Armeekorps and General-Major Andreas Schneller's cuirassier brigade from II Reserve Armeekorps to the main army, Andreas Schneller's brigade, plus Feldmarschall-Leutnant Franz Jellacic's division from VI Armeekorps to hold Munich.
+At Abensberg and at the Battle of Landshut on 21 April, Napoleon's army roughly handled Hiller's command and forced the Austrian to withdraw to the southeast, away from Archduke Charles and the main army.
+Between 19 and 21 April, Hiller lost 12,140 soldiers, 11 guns, and 328 wagons from V and VI Armeekorps.
 His wing shrank from 42,000 troops to around 27,000 to 28,000 by the evening of 22 April.

-On the 22nd, Napoleon marched north with major forces to deal Archduke Charles a defeat at the Battle of Eckmühl.
-Unaware that the main army retreated north of the Danube River, Hiller turned to face a weak pursuit force.
+On 22 April, Napoleon marched north with major forces to defeat Archduke Charles at the Battle of Eckmühl.
+Unaware that the main army had retreated north of the Danube River, Hiller turned to face a weak pursuit force.
 He inflicted a sharp check on Marshal Jean-Baptiste Bessières at the Battle of Neumarkt-Sankt Veit on 24 April.
-Apprised of the fact that Charles suffered a defeat, the Austrian wing commander quickly pulled back to the southeast.
+Apprised of the fact that Charles had been defeated, the Austrian wing commander quickly pulled back to the southeast.
 On 24 April Charles sent a message to Hiller ordering him to retreat to Linz, cross to the Danube's north bank, and join the main army.
 Hoping to overtake and destroy Hiller, Napoleon sent two columns after his foe.
 The emperor directed Marshal Louis Davout's III Corps, Masséna's IV Corps, and General of Division Dominique Vandamme's VIII Corps along a northern route via Passau on the Inn River.
 The II Corps of Marshal Jean Lannes and Bessières' force took a more southerly route through Burghausen on the Salzach River.

-On 26 April, General of Division Claude Juste Alexandre Legrand of Masséna's IV Corps clashed with Hiller's rear guard led by Feldmarschall-Leutnant Josef von Dedovich at Schärding and seized the bridge over the Inn.
-That same day, another of Masséna's divisions occupied Passau, having captured 400 Austrians.
+On 26 April, General of Division Claude Juste Alexandre Legrand of Masséna's IV Corps clashed with Hiller's rear guard, led by Feldmarschall-Leutnant Josef von Dedovich, at Schärding and seized the bridge over the Inn.
+That same day, another of Masséna's divisions occupied Passau, capturing 400 Austrians.
 Meanwhile, Hiller was enjoying his independence from Archduke Charles, who was far away in Bohemia.
-Also, he was in easy communication with Emperor Francis I of Austria who wished to exert his influence on the campaign.
-Encouraged, Hiller came up with a plan to counterattack Masséna on the 27th and ordered Feldmarschall-Leutnant Emmanuel von Schustekh-Herve to implement it.
-Nothing came of this scheme and the Austrian retreat continued toward Linz.
+Also, he was in easy communication with Emperor Francis I of Austria, who wished to exert his influence on the campaign.
+Encouraged, Hiller came up with a plan to counterattack Masséna on 27 April and ordered Feldmarschall-Leutnant Emmanuel von Schustekh-Herve to implement it.
+Nothing came of this scheme, and the Austrian retreat continued toward Linz.